gobbelg/RapTAT_UIMA/README.md

 # RapTAT_UIMA
-RapTAT version that includes a UIMA package for annotating
+RapTAT version that includes a UIMA package for text annotation